Instructor: |

 - Technology.
 Technology excuses are generally not viable in this class.
 You are responsible for practicing sound data management, thoroughly testing your work before and after submission, and taking all other reasonable precautions for putting up with technology.

 - Communication.
-You are responsible for keeping up with your oakland.edu email account and the Moodle announcements forum for this course.
+You are responsible for continually keeping up with your oakland.edu email account and the Moodle announcements forum for this course.

 - Late work.
 Late work is not accepted.